|

 Certainly, the DF Musha is one of the best TH swords you can get overall.
 It has much nicer fittings and better tsukamaki than a Cheness.
 They are made in the same forge as the Cold Steel katana.
 Cold Steel, imo is quite overrated.
 The CS swords I've used were heavy and horribly balanced.
 Not the slightest bit graceful at all.
 The DF Musha was better handling but it was still a heavy sword with tip-heavy blade.

 Honestly the toughest and best TH katana out there are the Hanwei Raptor, being the toughest and its a good cutter. but it does have typical Hanwei shortcomings of its price range.
 Such as the axe-handle tsuka.
-The other katana is the Tsunami, it super tough, lightweight, well balanced and has the best fittings and wrap you will find on a production katana outside .
+The other katana is the HSTS Tsunami, it super tough, lightweight, well balanced and has the best fittings and wrap you will find on a production katana outside HSTS.

 |